What Office Club stands for

 Service by name rather than ticket number

 Around 100 people ensure that Office Club runs smoothly – at all our locations across all countries.
 Our local team knows our members by name, not by a customer number.
-And your enquiries don’t end up in a call centre, but on a desk in the same town, where you can receive personalised assistance.
+Your enquiries don’t end up in a call centre, but on a desk in the same town, where you can receive personalised assistance.

 How it came about